alastair10/CV/README.md

 ## About me

-I am a proactive and adaptive **Full Stack Developer** with a background in the financial industry and tech startups in the UK (fintechs) and EU (healthcare).
+I am a proactive and adaptable **Full Stack Developer** with a background in the financial industry and tech startups in the UK (fintechs) and EU (healthcare).
 I have strong mix of analytical and commercial experience that extends across product management, financial analysis/modeling, strategy, and data analytics (stack: SQL/Python).

 My interest in technical problem-solving, an endless yearning to understand how things work, and a desire to pursue a career with continuous learning opportunities have driven me to transition into software development.